-EDU-3080 Literacy Instruction in the Elementary School II 3 credits
+EDU-3080 Literacy Instruction in the Elementary School II

-Prerequisite: EDU-2080, Concurrent enrollment in EDU-3811.
-Methods, techniques, and rationale for integrating reading, writing, speaking and listening skills into the elementary classroom curriculum are presented in this course.
-Special emphasis is on relating oral language to reading instruction and on enhancing communication skills through poetry, creative writing, audio-visual media, music and art.
-This course is taught at our Professional Development School site.
+Prerequisite: EDU-2080 and concurrent enrollment in EDU-3811 for on-campus students.

+Methods, techniques, and rationale for integrating reading, writing, and speaking and listening skills into the elementary classroom curriculum are presented in this course.
+Special emphasis is on relating oral language to reading instruction and on enhancing communication skills through poetry, creative writing, technology, music and art.